 Writing in the Sydney Morning Herald, John McDonald described how the installation “invites us to appreciate the beauties of the harbour and of Mozart’s Concerto, but also prompts more critical reflections … If ever this city manages to have an open and honest discussion about the role of public art, Sala’s ingenious Kaldor project would be an ideal place to start”.

-The Last Resort was later presented at Marian Goodman Gallery, New York, 2018, and Garage Museum of Contemporary Art, Moscow, 2018.
+The Last Resort was later presented at Marian Goodman Gallery, New York, 2018, Garage Museum of Contemporary Art, Moscow, 2018, and Mudam Luxembourg—Musée d'Art Moderne Grand-Duc Jean, in 2020.

 born 1974 in Tirana, Albania